 About Daniel Gerber

-Hello my name’s Daniel Gerber.
-I now treat as a manipulative therapist sports and am one of the Scottish regional reps for the Sports Therapy Association
+I am one of the Scottish regional reps for the Sports Therapy Association with whom I’m registered with.

-After qualifying I worked as an osteopath in London and Leeds to gain more experience at a number of clinics before moving to Glasgow, Scotland.
+My history after qualifying as an osteopth included working as an osteopath in London and Leeds to gain more experience at a number of clinics before moving to Glasgow, Scotland.
 I removed myself from the General osteopathic council register in 2019 and no longer call myself an osteopath.

 I have a unique style of treating people using my previous osteopathic education and experience mixed with continuing professional developments courses (CPD).
 I qualified from the British School of Osteopathy in 1998..
 After qualifying I worked as an osteopath in London and Leeds to gain more experience at a number of clinics before moving to Glasgow, Scotland.
 I removed myself from the General osteopathic council register in 2019 and no longer call myself an osteopath.